latidude99/snc-xml-reader-fx-db/README.md

 If you have never used any of Google Maps official APIs you can register with Google as a developer and have the first year of using their APIs free of charge (with some minor limitations).

 # Status
-In progress.
+In progress

 Stage:
--- bug fixing and minor improvements especially to the search algorithm
+- bug fixing and minor improvements especially to the search algorithm

-Future:
+Planned:
--- pssibility of adding NGA and NOAA charts if data source found
+- pssibility of adding NGA and NOAA charts if data source found

 # License
 SncXmlReaderFXDB is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.